 Jacob Dissius was a printer and bookseller, member of the St Luke Guild of Delft.
 He was baptized on 23 November, 1653 as the son of the printer Abraham Dissius.
 He married Magdalena Pieters van Ruijven, daughter of Pieter van Ruijven, born in 1655.

-Gerard Hoet II (Utrecht 1698-1760 The Hague was the first son of a successful painter, Gerard Hoet.
+Gerard Hoet II (Utrecht 1698-The Hague 1760) was the first son of a successful painter, Gerard Hoet.
 In art historical publication Hoet II is usually referred to simply as "Gerard Hoet,"

 Hoet II painted in his father's manner, before becoming an art dealer.
 He is chiefly remembered for the controversies in which he engaged concerning the art trade.

 In 1752, Hoet II published Catalogus of Naamlyst van Schilderyen, met derselver Pryzen (Catalogue or List of Paintings and their Prices), a huge list on paintings and their prices that were auctioned in the Netherlands between 1684 to 1752.
 "Later Pieter Terwesten produced a sequel.
 This third volume covers the years 1752 to 1768 and ironically includes the sale of the paintings owned by the famous art fancier himself, Gerard Hoet II, who had died in 1760.
 These three massive tomes contain no less than 328 catalogues."6